David Shields: Critical reception

 In the spring of 1989, Lance Olsen, writing in the Virginia Quarterly Review, included Shields as part of the “Next Generation of Fiction.”
-Shields has been referred to as "a pioneer of collage writing", the collage approach being referred by A.O.
-Scott as "experimental" in February 1996 in Newsday, in review of Shields' Remote: Reflections on Life in the Shadow of Celebrity (1996), an approach that he reportedly began with Remote.
+Shields has been referred to as "a pioneer of collage writing", an approach referred to by A.O.
+Scott as "experimental" in February 1996 in Newsday, in Scott's review of Shields' Remote: Reflections on Life in the Shadow of Celebrity (1996).

 A.O.
 Scott, in a later Shields review that appeared in Newsday (of his Black Planet in 1999), reflected on the earlier-published Remote (1996), suggesting that it should be seen as “one of the definitive texts of the 1990s—a trim, elegant nonfiction answer to [David Foster Wallace's] Infinite Jest."

-Reality Hunger was highly controversial when it was published in 2010.
 In The New York Times Book Review, Lucy Sante wrote that the book “urgently and succinctly addresses matters that have been in the air, have relentlessly gathered momentum, and have just been waiting for someone to link them together...
 [Shields's] book probably heralds what will be the dominant modes in years and decades to come.”
-Reality Hunger has, in fact, proven extremely influential on 21st century nonfiction, “autofiction,” and documentary film.
 However, The New Yorkers James Wood called the book “highly problematic” in its “unexamined promotion of what [Shields] insists on calling ‘reality’ over narrative,” despite acknowledging that Shields's “arguments about the tediousness and terminality of current fictional convention are well-taken.”

-In the decade since Reality Hunger, Shields has published a dozen books, many of which are collaborative.
-Nearly all of them attempt to embody the ars poetica theorized in Reality Hunger.
-The first of these collaborations, Salinger, a 2013 biography co-authored with Salinger documentarian Shane Salerno, "subtly defied the conventions of nonfiction through its piecing together of an abundance of primary material", was praised by John Walsh in the Sunday Times (London) as “a stupendous work"; Walsh goes on to "predict with the utmost confidence that, after this, the world will not need another Salinger biography.”